nboneh/socialmediaconnector/README.md

 1. Create a user based system, including session key registrations and logins
 2. Create a single wall from one oauth website
-3. Create multiple walls from multiple oauth websites
+3. Modify the single wall to include multiple oauth websites
 4. Improve the overall UI design